 Broward County Public Schools is dedicated to meeting the educational needs of all students in a safe learning environment.
-The Code of Student Conduct booklet is designed to promote this mission.

-The Code of Student Conduct provides specific information regarding the rules that all students are expected to adhere to, as well as consequences for violations of the policies set forth in this document.
-The Code of Student Conduct addresses expectations for all students in terms of consistent and timely attendance, respect for people and property, appropriate dress, technology usage, student publications, student activities, student records, and the right to appeal, including grievance procedures.
-Please review all information in the Code of Student Conduct carefully and together discuss the consequences of violating the rules.
-Students and parents are required to sign a statement indicating that they have received their Code of Student Conduct booklet, are aware of the explanation of rules it provides, and have selected their options for media release.
+The Code of Student Conduct, Policy 5.8, provides specific information regarding the rules that all students are expected to adhere to, as well as consequences for violations of the policy set forth in this document.
+The Code of Student Conduct policy addresses expectations for all students in terms of consistent and timely attendance, respect for people and property, appropriate dress, technology usage, student publications, student activities, student records, and the right to appeal, including grievance procedures.
+Please review all information in the Code of Student Conduct policy carefully and together discuss the consequences of violating the rules.

+Students and parents are required to sign a statement indicating that they have received their Code of Student Conduct booklet, are aware of the explanation of rules it provides in policy, and have selected their options for media and directory information release.
+The Code of Student Conduct policy can be found in this document on pages 13 thru 51.
+The other portions of this booklet are for informational purposes regarding areas of interest.